-It may not be possible to safely resolve significant depth discontinuity by interpolating approximate depth contours, which may compromise the ability for the compiler to adequately encode complete, non-overlapping Group 1 coverage of the area of the ENC cell covered by data.
+It may not be possible to safely resolve significant depth discontinuity by interpolating approximate depth contours, which may compromise the ability for the compiler to adequately encode complete, non-overlapping Skin of the Earth coverage of the area of the ENC cell covered by data.
 Where it is required to indicate these significant depth discontinuities, it should be done by encoding a "very narrow" Unsurveyed Area feature.